fil-tel/mitor/README.md

 devtools::install_github("fil-tel/mitor")
 ```

-**Note:** to avoid errors with the Bioconductor dependencies, it is
+**Note:** to ensure a smooth installation of *mitor*, it is recommended
-recommended to install them manually before installing *mitor* using the
+to install the Bioconductor dependencies manually before installing
-following commands:
+*mitor* using the following commands:

 ``` r
 # Installation of BiocManager